krynomore/spooks-chatjs-1/README.md

 `nodejs server`

 ## Developing
-Contact or E-Mail Landon at landonjpowell@airmail.cc to gain development privs.
+Contact or E-Mail Landon at landonjpowell@airmail.cc to gain development privs or make a pull request directly through git or github.